Advanced Finance

 Convertible Securities and some unusual bonds

-A convertible securty can change during his life: it stars as a bond, but it can be subsequently turned into equity.
+A convertible security can change during its life: it starts as a bond, but it can be subsequently turned into equity.

-• Value of the plain bond (if not converted), think at this values as a lower bound of the price of the convertible bond:
+• Value of the plain bond (if not converted), think of this value as a lower bound of the price of the convertible bond:

 GDP by country